Quartz: Dumortierite quartz

 Inclusions of the mineral dumortierite within quartz pieces often result in silky-appearing splotches with a blue hue.
-Shades of purple or grey sometimes also are present.
+Shades of purple or gray sometimes also are present.
 "Dumortierite quartz" (sometimes called "blue quartz") will sometimes feature contrasting light and dark color zones across the material.
 "Blue quartz" is a minor gemstone.

 Citrine

-Citrine is a variety of quartz whose color ranges from pale yellow to brown due to a submicroscopic distribution of colloidal ferric hydroxide impurities.
-Natural citrines are rare; most commercial citrines are heat-treated amethysts or smoky quartzes.
-However, a heat-treated amethyst will have small lines in the crystal, as opposed to a natural citrine's cloudy or smoky appearance.
-It is nearly impossible to differentiate between cut citrine and yellow topaz visually, but they differ in hardness.
+Citrine is a transparent, yellow variety of quartz.
+The cause of its color is not well agreed upon.
+Evidence suggests the color of citrine is linked to the presence of aluminum-based color centers in its crystal structure, similar to those of smoky quartz.
+Alternatively, it has been suggested that the color of citrine may be due to trace amounts of iron.

+Natural citrine is rare; most commercial citrine is heat-treated amethyst or smoky quartz.
+Heat-treated amethyst is often a darker yellow or even brown, and consequently it is sometimes called "burnt amethyst".
+Unlike natural citrine, the color of heat-treated amethyst comes from trace amounts of the iron oxide minerals hematite and goethite.
+Clear quartz with natural iron inclusions or limonite staining may also be mistaken for citrine.
 Brazil is the leading producer of citrine, with much of its production coming from the state of Rio Grande do Sul.
-The name is derived from the Latin word citrina which means "yellow" and is also the origin of the word "citron".
-Sometimes citrine and amethyst can be found together in the same crystal, which is then referred to as ametrine.
-Citrine has been referred to as the "merchant's stone" or "money stone", due to a superstition that it would bring prosperity.

-Citrine was first appreciated as a golden-yellow gemstone in Greece between 300 and 150 BC, during the Hellenistic Age.
-Yellow quartz was used prior to that to decorate jewelry and tools but it was not highly sought after.

 Milky quartz

 Milk quartz or milky quartz is the most common variety of crystalline quartz.
-The white color is caused by minute fluid inclusions of gas, liquid, or both, trapped during crystal formation, making it of little value for optical and quality gemstone applications.
+The white color is caused by minute fluid inclusions of gas, liquid, or both, trapped during crystal formation, making it less valuable for optical and quality gemstone applications.

 Rose quartz

 Rose quartz is a type of quartz that exhibits a pale pink to rose red hue.
-The color is usually considered as due to trace amounts of titanium, iron, or manganese, in the material.
+The color is usually considered as due to trace amounts of titanium, iron, or manganese in the material.
 Some rose quartz contains microscopic rutile needles that produce asterism in transmitted light.
 Recent X-ray diffraction studies suggest that the color is due to thin microscopic fibers of possibly dumortierite within the quartz.

 Additionally, there is a rare type of pink quartz (also frequently called crystalline rose quartz) with color that is thought to be caused by trace amounts of phosphate or aluminium.
 The color in crystals is apparently photosensitive and subject to fading.
-The first crystals were found in a pegmatite found near Rumford, Maine, US and in Minas Gerais, Brazil.
+The first crystals were found in a pegmatite found near Rumford, Maine, US, and in Minas Gerais, Brazil.
 The crystals found are more transparent and euhedral, due to the impurities of phosphate and aluminium that formed crystalline rose quartz, unlike the iron and microscopic dumortierite fibers that formed rose quartz.